CutieGorlAstrid/ExtremelyBasicBattleSimulator/README.md

 ## What the hell is this?
 I had to make a game for college.
 In C++.
 I was originally gonna reuse my [`playerobject` project](https://github.com/CutieGorlAstrid/playerobject), but that was done in Python, and the requirements asked for C++ in particular, so I had to come up with something on my own.
 Based off of my aforementioned project, but fundamentally different, this project was intended to be an RPG game.
-Since I **really** suck at C++, and considering the deadline, it's now *Extremely Basic Battle Simulator*, obviously ~~ripping off~~ inspired by Landfall Games' *Totally Accurate Battle Simulator*.
+Since I **really** suck at C++, and considering the deadline, it's now *Extremely Basic Battle Simulator*, obviously ~~ripping off~~ inspired by the title of Landfall Games' *Totally Accurate Battle Simulator*.

 ## Extremely basic?
 Yeah, you heard me.
 This consists of **one C++ program** that works via command-line.
 It also uses cross-platform stuff, so you can compile and run it with basically anything that supports C++11.